dotnet/roslyn/NuGet-packages.md

 * Official released packages are published to [nuget.org](https://www.nuget.org/profiles/RoslynTeam), when Visual Studio releases a new RTM or Preview version.
 * Pre-release packages are published daily to [myget.org](https://dotnet.myget.org/gallery/roslyn).

-### Microsoft.Net.Compilers
+### Microsoft.Net.Compilers.Toolset

-This package not only includes the C# and Visual Basic compilers, it also modifies MSBuild targets so that the included compiler versions are used rather than any system-installed versions.
+This package contains the C# and Visual Basic compiler toolset for .NET Desktop and .NET Core.
+This includes the compilers, msbuild tasks and targets files.
+When installed in a project this will override the compiler toolset installed in MSBuild.

-Once installed, this package requires Microsoft Build Tools 2015.
+Note: this package is intended as a replacement for Microsoft.Net.Compilers and Microsoft.NETCore.Compilers.
+Those packages are now deprecated and will be deleted in the future.

 ## Versioning
 Below are the versions of the language available in the NuGet packages.
 Remember to set a specific language version (or "latest") if you want to use one that is newer than "default" (ie. latest major version).